Welcome to our website. We hope you enjoy your stay and that you will visit again soon.

 President - Eric Somerfield, Chairperson - Philip James BA(Hons), Hon Secretary - Diane James BEd(Hons), Hon Treasurer - Dennis Oakes HNC

-Rene Somerfield, Angela James, Helen O'Brien BEd(Hons), James O'Brien and Aimee O'Brien.
+Rene Somerfield, Angela James, Helen James BEd(Hons), James O'Brien Bsc (Hons), Aimee O'Brien and Jacob O'Brien.

 If you have any inquiries please contact: